COLUMN

 “Bio” refers to the body and “feedback” means to provide information.

-It aims to capture changes in the body through physiological means and provide feedback in a visible form.
-This method aims to understand the body’s states that are not usually noticed and adjust the mind and body to a better state.
+It aims to record changes in the body by physiological means and provide feedback in a visible form.
+This method aims to understand the body’s own states that are not normally noticed and to adjust the mind and body to a better state.

-These movements change significantly due to situations and psychological stress.
-Biofeedback uses physiological indicators to easily capture such changes in the body.
+These movements change significantly due to situations and/or psychological stress.
+Biofeedback uses physiological indicators to easily track these changes in the body.

 Biofeedback Diagram